taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

 network access or anything else like that.

 So 1) it's a virtual machine, 2) it's a virtual file system, and 3) it has no network access.
 That's all the stuff inside WebAssembly.
+That's pretty good.
 But what about the TypeScript that runs the Sandbox.
 Couldn't it be vulnerable to some sort of supply chain attack?
 That stuff is always happening in the JS packaging ecosystem.

 Well because it's compiled with Deno, it can't do that.
 Deno (by default) prevents access to system resources.
 I've intentionally not enabled file or